StarPlayrX/bigmac/README.md

 ### <a id="raw-url" href="https://starplayrx.com/bigmac2/bigmac2_v2.0.4.dmg">bigmac2_v2.0.4.dmg 7MB</a>

 ### First Time User Guide (from an unsupported Mac)
+* If Bigmac2 app does not run, try resigning it: `codesign --force --deep --sign - /Applications/bigmac2.app`
 * If you have Bluetooth 2 EDR Card, remove it.
 You can reinstall it later after you run the Disable Bluetooth patch
 * If you have not installed dosdude1's APFS ROM Patcher, do that first.
 * If you want native WiFi and BT4, do yourself a huge favor and get a 802.11ac/BT4LE Broadcom black iMac style combo card.
 This will also give you Airdrop and Handoff without and weird hacks.